theotime2005/saracroche/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it to us by emailing mail [at] cbouvat.com.
+If you discover a security vulnerability, please report it to us by emailing mail@cbouvat.com.
 We will respond as quickly as possible to address the issue.